The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 // Message (one required)

-question?: string, // Natural language question/request
+message?: string, // Natural language message/request

 // Optional context